redfin/react-server/README.md

 # react-server monorepo [![Build Status][build-badge-img]][build-url]

-React pages that render on the server for blazing fast page load and in the browser for seamless transitions between pages.
+React framework with server render for blazing fast page load and seamless transitions between pages in the browser.

 # Just getting started with `react-server`?